Селектор на Земја/Јазик

-Today’s demanding course push man and machine to its limits.
+Today’s demanding courses push man and machine to its limits.
 To reduce the risk of chain drop, we have developed a MERIDA chain guide.
 It is extremely light and small in appearance while making sure that the chain stays perfectly in place.
-It is adjustable to various chainring sizes and maintains its minimalistic appearance whatever the chosen chainring size.
+It is adjustable to various chainring sizes and maintains its minimalistic appearance, whatever the chosen chainring size.

 THREADED BOTTOM BRACKET BSA

-For easy maintenance the NINETY-SIX comes with outbound threaded bottom brackets, making last-minute bottom bracket changes fast and straightforward.
+For easy maintenance the NINETY-SIX comes with outboard threaded bottom brackets, making last-minute bottom bracket changes fast and straightforward.

 WIRE PORT HEADSET

 All control cables like gear, brake and dropper post cable enter the frame through a specifically shaped headset cap, cleaning up the cockpit area while also keeping them out of harm’s way.
 Only the internally routed cable for the rear shock lockout enters the frame directly into the top tube for extra smooth lockout action.

 In line with today’s more demanding and aggressive XC course as well as the rising interest in light yet capable short-travel bikes of the 'downcountry' segment, we have slackened the head angle by 1.5° (trail version even 3°), increased the reach, lowered the bottom bracket and standover height and steepened the seat angle by 1.5 - 2°.